dasch-swiss/dsp-tools/docs/index.md

 # dsp-tools
-In order to work with a DaSCH Service Platform server (DSP-server), the user has to create a data models (aka `ontologies`) of her/his data.
+In order to work with a DaSCH Service Platform server (DSP-server), the user has to create a data model (aka `ontologies`) of her/his data.
 This data model is defined in a special JSON-file which then can be transmitted to the DSP-server.
 If the DSP-server is aware of the data model, conforming data can be uploaded to the server.